mring33621/scripting-for-nifi/README.md

 * Now you can use the ScriptedProcessor.
 * The ScriptedProcessor requires a URI-formatted attribute for the script location, like file:///C:/Scripts/Hello.groovy
 * The ScriptedProcessor supports 2 outputs: A and B
+* If you modify the script, you must stop/start the ScriptedProcessor, in order to pick up the change(s).
+* The ScriptedProcessor caches N copies of the compiled script object, where N = maxConcurrentTasks
 * See the Hello.groovy script included in the GroovyScriptExamples project

 SCRIPT TIPS: